samyuktasreeram/ODT2026-finalproject-samyukta/README.md

 - Why would someone want to try it again?

 **Response:**
 `The experience of this installation is a tactile, real-time memory and pattern game.
 The player should feel a mix of nervous focus during the pattern display, tension while inputting, and a rush of satisfaction or disappointment depending on the outcome.
-The reward system of buzzer sounds and coloured lights, and architectural feedback (lighting up the building floor by floor) creates strong engagement and motivation to replay.`
+The reward system of buzzer sounds and coloured lights, and architectural feedback (lighting up the building floor by floor) creates strong engagement and motivation to replay, and the pattern is randomly generated each round, so no two games are identical.`

 ## 2.3 Design Persona
 Complete the sentence below: